 Introduction

 Understanding variation in plant responses to climate change is important for predicting future patterns in plant biodiversity and effectively developing management plans for natural areas.
 Plant phenology is one of the best indicators we have to observe the biological impacts of climate change (US Global Change Research Program 2010).
 Owing to the importance of phenology as an indicator, phenology networks around the globe have been established in the last decade (e.g., USA National Phenology Network, Global Phenological Monitoring).
 Ongoing phenology measurements include ground-based phenological observations, satellite images, and repeat photography (Fitchett et al 2015).
 While these methods allow us to assess phenology at the ecosystem and community level or at the species level for a small subset of species, we often do not have the resources to assess a large number of species with these methods.
-In order to assess more species to better understand variability in phenological responses and, in many cases, tap into a longer period of observations, herbarium records have been utilized to understand long-term shifts in plant phenology (e.g., Park and Schwartz 2015, Bertin 2015, Mohandass et al 2015, Davis et al. 2015, Rawal et al 2015, Har et al. 2014, Calinger et al. 2013).
+In order to assess more species and, in many cases, tap into a longer period of observations, to better understand variability in phenological responses, herbarium records have been utilized to understand long-term shifts in plant phenology (e.g., Park and Schwartz 2015, Bertin 2015, Mohandass et al 2015, Davis et al. 2015, Rawal et al 2015, Har et al. 2014, Calinger et al. 2013).

 -What we know about plant responses to climate change and variability in those responses